Behavioural pseudometrics for continuous-time diffusions: Introduction

 Other work also on discrete-time Markov processes by van Breugel et al.~\cite{vanBreugel05a} introduced a slightly different real-valued logic and compared the corresponding pseudometric to another pseudometric obtained as a terminal coalgebra of a carefully crafted functor.

 Our goal is to quantify the difference between behaviours of \emph{flow} (continuous-time) processes.
 The behaviour of a process is given by the \emph{dynamics} of the system.
 For continuous-time systems, there are two ways of describing the dynamics: either through a time-indexed family of Markov kernels or through a space-indexed family of probability distributions on the space of trajectories.
 This leads to two different pseudometrics each defined in two different ways. \begin{enumerate} \item The first way of defining a pseudometric is through a functional.
-We define a functional on pseudometrics that ``deforms'' those pseudometrics according to the dynamics of the system.
-More specifically, it views the pseudometric as some cost function and the functional is thus the optimal transport cost between the distributions representing the dynamics of the system.
-Our first behavioural pseudometric is a fixpoint of the functional (even though it is not defined directly in that way). \item We then show that this pseudometric is characterized by a real-valued logic that closely resembles the one introduced in \cite{vanBreugel05a} for discrete-time systems: this is a quantitative analogue of the logical characterization of bisimulation. \end{enumerate}
+More specifically, given a pseudometric, we view it as some cost function and define the functional as the optimal transport cost between the distributions representing the dynamics of the system.
+Then, the desired behavioural pseudometric is a fixpoint of the functional (though it is not defined directly in that way). \item We then show that this pseudometric is characterized by a real-valued logic that closely resembles the one introduced in \cite{vanBreugel05a} for discrete-time systems: this is a quantitative analogue of the logical characterization of bisimulation. \end{enumerate}